uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment1/assignment1.component.content.md

 ## Deliverables

-<a name="proposal_brainstorm"></a>

 ### 1a: Proposal Brainstorm

 <app-assignment-due-text dueText="{{ page.due_project_1a }}"></app-assignment-due-text>

-Friday's section will focus on brainstorming potential directions for project proposals.

-The goal of this milestone is to help get you started in thinking up some ideas, which will also help seed brainstorming.
+The goal of this milestone is to help get you started in thinking of some ideas for potential project proposals.
+Friday's section will then build on these in brainstorming additional potential directions for project proposals.

 Propose three starting points for brainstorming domains, problems, and goals that might be supported via self-tracking.